yalelibrary/linked-art-mapping/specs/md/concepts/top_level_group_entities.md

   - 838469 # 694
 # Source data fields
 fieldSpec:
-  - 11004abcdg
+  - 11001abcdg
-  - 11104acdgjnqu
+  - 11101cdgjnqu
-  - 61004abcdgvxyz
+  - 61001abcdgvxyz
-  - 61104acdegnquvxyz
+  - 61101acdegnquvxyz
-  - 69304abcdg
+  - 69301abcdgvxyz
-  - 69404acdegnqu
+  - 69401acdegnquvxyz
-  - 7100abcdg
+  - 71001abcdg
-  - 71104acdegnquvxyz
+  - 71101acdegnquvxyz
 trimPunctuation: true
 scriptInclusion: NONE
 ```

 ## Processing steps and output

-1. Generate and store the top-level concept resources, each identified by an IRI.
+1. Generate and store the top-level group resources, each identified by an IRI.

-    1. Join all subfields to create a key for merging.
+    1. Join all subfields \(except for `0` or `1`\) to create a key for merging.

     2. Normalize and merge each unique string value.

-    3. If a source data field in MARC includes a `$0` with an IRI, output an `equivalent` reference.
+    3. If a source data field in MARC includes a subfield `0` or `1` with an IRI, output an `equivalent` reference.

     |JSON structure|Description|Default|
     |--------------|-----------|-------|